LOZORD/me/ideas.markdown

   - E.g. "foo.id is greater than 0 and in the database, foo.bars is sorted"
 - Kubernetes config generated through Basel config (called [Kragel](http://en.brickimedia.org/wiki/Kragle))
 - Containerized shell testing library
+- A Go tool that finds antipatterns such as "singly-used" interfaces, factories, etc.
+- A tool that parses JSON and attempts to generate corresponding protobuf definitions.
+- A tool that finds mismatch declarations between C and Go files (for cgo) and attempts to insert the necessary comments.
+- A Go tool that looks at coverage and generates GitHub issues.

 ## Art and Music